Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 Head Injury Claims Key Takeaways

-- This could be in a road traffic accident, accident at work, or an accident in a public place
+• This could be in an accident on the road, at work, or in a public place

-We have a compensation calculator that can estimate potential damages, but we would encourage you to read this guide in full.
-You can get in touch with an advisor at any time by:
+We have a compensation calculator that can provide a rough estimate of potential damages, but we would encourage you to read this guide in full.
+You can also get in touch with an advisor at any time by:

-- Reaching out to us through this Contact option.
+• Reaching out to us through our contact page.

 Jump To A Section Of Our Head Injury Compensation Guide